Koha-Community/kohadocs/source/lists.rst

 .. _merging-bibliographic-records-via-lists-label:

-Merging Bibliographic Records Via Lists
+Merging bibliographic records via lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One way to merge together duplicate bibliographic records is to add them
-to a list and use the Merge Tool from there.
+to a list and use the merge tool from there.

 |image877|